-As at 31 December 2013 the Group held land and building assets with a market value of €256.3 million, compared to external debt of €192.7 million.
+As at 31 December 2014 the Group held land and building assets with a market value of €249.9 million, compared to external debt of €173.8 million.
 Subject to the time lag in realising the value in these assets in order to generate cash, this "loan to value ratio" gives a strong indication of the Group's ability to generate sufficient cash in order to meet its financial obligations as they fall due.
-Any land and building assets and associated debts which are ring-fenced in unique, specific, corporate vehicles, which are subject to repossession by the bank in case of a default of loan terms would clear the outstanding debt and not result in additional financial liabilities for the Company or for the Group.
+Any land and building assets and associated debts which are ring-fenced in unique, specific, corporate vehicles, or held in ring-fenced cross-collateralised debt portfolios, may be subject to repossession by the bank in case of a default of loan terms but will not result in additional financial liabilities for the Company or for the Group.
 There are also unencumbered assets which could potentially be leveraged to raise additional finance.